ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

 A node is a situation.
 An edge is link connecting situations.
-A situation can be broken down into the actors (more nodes) and their decisions (more edges).
+A situation a grouping of actors and their decisions (where the subnode is the actor and subnode is their decisions).

 Once you recognise a situation as a node, you can connect it to other situations.
 Past situations for inspirations.
 Parallel situations.
 Future situations for predictions.
 Categorize situations.
 Etc etc.

-A situation is a graph of actors actions, connecting nodes and edges, consisting of multiple actors doing stuff.
-It consists of "who", "what", "why", "when", "where".

 The key skill is to understand a **"situation"**:

-* Understanding the "who" - Who are the actors in this situation.
-Now the key trick here is once you identify the actor(s), you try and put yourself **in their shoes**.
-Do this by visualising them from a 1st/3rd person perspective, then read about their history - text or data.
-The more you connect the dots of past actions, the more the current gets context.
+* Understanding the "who" - Identifying the grouping of actors in this situation.
+Done by putting yourself into the perspective of the actors.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.